tekmarglobal/dart-api-client/docs/OrderApi.md

 <a name="apiorderpatchorderpost"></a>
 # **ApiOrderPatchOrderPost**
-> RestResultOfOrderServiceOrderResponse ApiOrderPatchOrderPost (OrderServicePatchOrderRequest body = null)
+> RestResultOfOrderServiceOrderResponse ApiOrderPatchOrderPost (OrderServicePatchOrderRequest orderServicePatchOrderRequest = null)